 Ron and Arlie knew the storybook setting was the perfect canvas to write the next chapter of their lives.
-Their love for fine wine and the advancements made to grape growing in the midwest gave them the inspiration to start a vineyard.
-From the first planted vines in 2011 to the construction of the winery building, the undertaking has been a true labor of love.
+Their love for fine wine and the advancements made to grape growing in the Midwest gave them the inspiration to start a vineyard.
+From the first planted vines in 2012 to the construction of the winery building, the undertaking has been a true labor of love.

-7 Vines will be one of Minnesota’s largest full experience wineries and a beautiful place for community, friendship and celebration for years to come.
+7 Vines is one of Minnesota’s largest full experience wineries and a beautiful place for community, friendship and celebration.

 7 Vines is also a love story.
 It started as a desire to possess a beautiful piece of land and transformed into so much more.
 As the dream unfolded, Arlie was diagnosed with Alzheimer’s.
 Arlie has been a part of each step of the process shaping and executing all that 7 Vines has become.
 She has a way of making everything she is a part of beautiful and the winery is no exception.
 Her mark will always give greater meaning to the realization of this dream.